 2. Best weather.
 The average high in September-October is 75-85 degrees and the water temperature is around 75 degrees.
 To me, that is just about perfect weather!
 Still warm enough to enjoy the water but not so hot you don’t want to go outside.

 3. Fall activities.
 There are lots of fun things to do while you’re here in Autumn.
-There’s an old time skating rink, a putt putt place with ice cream and an arcade, a great book store that recently added a wine bar, coffee bar and live music on the patio (Author Diane Chamberlain will be there November 4th.
-I’m pretty excited about here new book coming out next month!) .
-There’s also the event of the season, Autumn with Topsail October 21-22.
+There’s an old time skating rink, a putt putt place with ice cream and an arcade, a great book store that recently added a wine bar, coffee bar and live music on the patio.
+There’s also the event of the season, Autumn with Topsail.
 I never miss this one, the artist’s booths and music are amazing!

 4. Fishing.
 It wouldn’t be right to talk about this little fishing village without mentioning the fishing!
 Fall is the best time to catch spot, drum, Spanish, bluefish, flounder, trout, and more.
 No boat?
 No problem!
 Surf fishing is fun and easy!
 There’s also the Jolly Roger Fishing Pier and most soundside homes like Summy’s (my all time favorite beach cottage!) have a dock you can fish from.
 Also, there are several charters if you want to go deep sea fishing.
 Don’t forget your fishing license!

 5. Best options for accommodations.
 You won’t find any high rise hotels in Topsail Beach.
 What you will find are lots of great coastal cottage style homes, many with original tongue and groove planked walls, comfy porches and waterfront views.
 Nothing fancy, but perfectly cozy and relaxing.
-Most of the rentals start their off-season rates September 17th with Seapath Realty starting on September 3rd.
+Most of the rentals start their off-season rates mid September with Seapath Realty starting at the beginning of September.
 Because it’s a quieter season, there’s more availability in the Fall and some places will let you rent for a weekend instead of a full week.
 If you prefer to stay for a whole week (and trust me you’re going to want to!) you can find a three bedroom/2 bath cottage directly on the beach for the entire week for as low as $850!
 Like one of my favorite cottages, Cool Breeze the first beach house we ever rented.
 A year later James surprised me by renting it for my birthday weekend.
 He’s so good to me 🙂

 (Vrooman’s Sound Investment) is a canal front home with a dock for your boat.
 One block east is the ocean, one block south is the sound side beach (less waves, great for little peeps) and it’s just two houses from the sound.
 It’s literally surrounded by saltwater!
 And only $750 for the week!!